 Tip: When using a prepaid service in Asia, deactivate data roaming on your smartphone to avoid big, unexpected charges due to apps updating in the background.
 Applications quietly checking the weather or updating news feeds can eat up your credit!

-Unlocking a Cell Phone to Use in Asia
+Unlocking a Cell Phone

 Your phone must be unlocked to work with SIM cards on other networks.
 Your mobile provider should do this for free if your phone is paid off and you are in good standing.
 In a pinch, cell phone shops around Asia will unlock your phone for a small fee.